tomvit/vitvar.com/content/post/2022/oracle-db-behind-proxy.md

 DIAG_ADR_ENABLED=OFF
 ```

 When you connect to the DB now using the sqlplus command, there will be trace logs generated in `/home/oracle/sqlplus/logs` directory.
-You can now see that after the initial connection to the SCAN IP, there is an exchange of `NSPTCN` and `NSPTRD` packets which attempts to redirect the client to an IP of a DB node (see [reasons of redirect packets](https://support.oracle.com/epmos/faces/DocContentDisplay?id=758145.1) for more details).
-Such node is however not accessible from the client network and you get the connect timeout error.
+You can now see that after the initial connection to the SCAN IP, there is an exchange of `NSPTCN` and `NSPTRD` packets which attempts to redirect the client to an IP of a DB node.
+The reason of redirect as outlined in [reasons of redirect packets](https://support.oracle.com/epmos/faces/DocContentDisplay?id=758145.1) is likely as follows.

+> Oracle RAC uses redirect packet on connection to redirect connection to least load node/instance at the time of connection.
+Check the redirect packet for hostname.
+If rediect is due the load balancing, then this will show direct address information for another node in the cluster.

+The DB node is however not accessible from the client network and you get the connect timeout error.

 ```
 [000001 25-APR-2022 17:01:31:905] nsopen: opening transport...